heuristicwondering/convert2BIDS-fMRI/BIDS/De-Identifying DICOMS.md

 Although it is possible to use the browser to create scripts to anonymize all dicoms at once, here we describe the interactive method of anonymization.

 ## Instructions
 The following instructions assume the data you have collected (which we will refer to as source data) are grouped by participants with dicoms for individual scans grouped into sub-folders.
-Subjects may or may not be grouped into further hierarchies such as session, scan site, or cohort as appropriate.
-So your source data should look something like the following:
+Subjects may or may not be grouped into further hierarchies such as session, scan site, or cohort and later steps will address how to best reorganize these.
+So, for example, your source data *might* look something like the following:

 ```
     sourcedata